Apayauq Reitan: Organized Mushing

 Apayauq started organized mushing at age 15, when she ran the Femund Jr. 220km, later running it at age 16.
 Then, in 2017, she ran some more races, including the Kobuk 440.
 Her dad, Ketil Reitan, finished the Iditarod, after which Apayauq took the family's dogs back home.
 In 2019, Apayauq, then about 21, became the third person to complete the Iditarod and Yukon Quest as a rookie in the same year.

-Apayauq became the first openly trans woman to compete in the Iditarod in 2022.
-She is the second openly transgender athlete to compete in the race, following Quince Mountain, a trans man who competed in 2020.
+Apayauq became the first openly trans woman to compete in the Iditarod in 2022, though she had previously completed the race in 2019 before coming out.
+She was the third openly transgender athlete to compete in the race, following Quince Mountain, a trans man who competed in 2020, and Will Troshynski, a trans man who completed the race in 2021.
 She won the red lantern in 37th place in 13 days, 8 hours, 39 minutes, and 13 seconds.
 During the Iditarod, Apayauq criticized the Alaskan school sports ban on transgender girls.
 Julie Smyth, another Iñupiaq woman, was also opposed to the ban, as Iñupiaq culture was more accepting of transgender identities, stating it is "common in many communities to be transgender".